edwilliams/dragndrop/README.md

-# drag n drop
+# Drag 'n' Drop

 ## Context

 The idea behind this tool is for designers to very quickly prototype an idea.

 Ideally on a call with developers.

-each project can have multiple "screens"
+Each project can have multiple "screens"

-each screen can have three things: images, clickable areas, various form inputs (starting with just textarea)

----

-## Ideas

-- screens can be clonable
-- screens can be named

----

-## Basic user journey

-loads app on fresh screen: Screen A title click new area button => new draggable area click input button => new draggable input field click new screen button: screen goes blank with Screen B title right click area

----

-start with block on screen
-right click and select background create new input field
+Each screen can have a textarea or a button (more elements to follow)

+The content of any form fields is arbitary

+Each button click leads to the next screen